 Uses and disclosures of your PHI may be permitted, required, or authorized.
 The following categories describe various ways that we use and disclose PHI.

-Reporting of Death: We may disclose your information related to cause of death to a public health authority that is authorized to receive such information.
+- Reporting of Death: We may disclose your information related to the cause of death to a public health authority that is authorized to receive such information.

 Other than as stated above, we will not use or disclose your PHI other than with your written authorization.
 Subject to compliance with limited exceptions, we will not use or disclose psychotherapy notes, use or disclose your PHI for marketing purposes, or sell your PHI unless you have signed an authorization.
 If you or your representative authorize us to use or disclose your PHI, you may revoke that authorization in writing at any time to stop future uses or disclosures.
 We will honor oral revocations upon authenticating your identity until a written revocation is obtained.
 Your revocation will not affect any use or disclosures permitted by your authorization while it was in effect.